SteveMarshall/stevemarshall.github.io/_posts/2005-10-30-the-musical-baton.md

   I'm currently trying to enable <a href="http://www.cis.upenn.edu/~bcpierce/unison/">Unison</a> synchronisation between my two Macs, so that I don't have to worry about manually synching my music.
 When I get it working, expect a post on the subject.
 Until that time, don't.
 </p>

-I currently have 38.95<acronym title="gigabytes" class="caps">GB</acronym> of music on my PowerMac, which I manually copy to my iBook whenever the whim takes me.
+I currently have 38.95GB of music on my PowerMac, which I manually copy to my iBook whenever the whim takes me.
 If iTunes is to be believed, that's about 20.2 days' worth of non-stop <del>noise</del><ins>music</ins>.
-That's mostly made up of 192<acronym title="kilobits per second">kbps</acronym>-encoded mp3s, with the occasional non-conformist track from [other][Brad Sucks] [sources][MC Frontalot].
+That's mostly made up of 192kbps-encoded mp3s, with the occasional non-conformist track from [other][Brad Sucks] [sources][MC Frontalot].

-That's enough that I can't quite fit it all on my 40<acronym title="gigabytes" class="caps">GB</acronym> fourth-generation iPod (black and white screen with click-wheel); this is a source of much discomfort.
+That's enough that I can't quite fit it all on my 40GB fourth-generation iPod (black and white screen with click-wheel); this is a source of much discomfort.

-##The last <acronym title="Compact Disc" class="caps">CD</acronym>(s) I bought##
+##The last CD(s) I bought##
 I've actually not bought any music within the last fortnight or so, which is <em>incredibly</em> uncommon for me.

-The last <acronym title="Compact Disc" class="caps">CD</acronym>s I bought, though, were [Fighting With Wire][]'s 'Cut The Transmission' <acronym title="Extended Play" class="caps">EP</acronym> and their 'Machine Parts' single, when I saw them live at the [Wedgewood Rooms][] on the 10th of October.
+The last CDs I bought, though, were [Fighting With Wire][]'s 'Cut The Transmission' EP and their 'Machine Parts' single, when I saw them live at the [Wedgewood Rooms][] on the 10th of October.

 As I was able to buy both of those for a handful of change, though, I feel compelled to include my next-most-recent full-price purchase: [Jimmy Chamberlin Complex][]'s 'Life Begins Again'.

 ###Fighting With Wire###
-The two Fighting With Wire <acronym title="Compact Disc" class="caps">CD</acronym>s comprise 6 tracks, which sound somewhat akin to a combination of Foo Fighters and another, more metal-y band I can't quite remember the name of.
+The two Fighting With Wire CDs comprise 6 tracks, which sound somewhat akin to a combination of Foo Fighters and another, more metal-y band I can't quite remember the name of.

 Considering I hadn't even heard of [Reuben][], the act that they were supporting when I saw them, until the day before the gig, I'm very impressed to have come across such a promising group.
-I was also suitably impressed by [The Mascara Story][], but their <acronym title="Compact Disc" class="caps">CD</acronym>s had sold out by the time I went to get one.
+I was also suitably impressed by [The Mascara Story][], but their CDs had sold out by the time I went to get one.

 ###Jimmy Chamberlin Complex - 'Life Begins Again'###
 ![](/images/posts/the-musical-baton/lifeBeginsAgain.jpg)The Jimmy Chamberlin Complex album is an altogether different beast: the debut album of Jimmy Chamberlin, the former Smashing Pumpkins and Zwan drummer, was something for which I had very high expectations.